Liberia: Family of Government Critic Reports Death Threats

 Roosevelt Morgan, the community policing chairman of Moulton Corner in Brewerville, said Kpaka "brought the complaint and I asked her to leave the country."

 Turay's criticisms have continued this year.
 Mocking President Weah over the United States' sanctioning of former Minister of States and Presidential Affairs Nathaniel McGill, former Managing Director of the National Port Authority (NPA) Bill Twehway and former Solicitor General Cllr.
-Sayma Syrenius Cephus for alleged corruption.
-The officials later resigned after they had been suspended, with Weah ignoring calls for the men to be dismissed and prosecuted.
+Sayma Syrenius Cephas for alleged corruption.
+The officials later resigned, weeks after they had been suspended, with Weah having ignored calls for the men to be dismissed and prosecuted.

 "Thank you, President Weah for suspending the sanctioned officials," Turay said sarcastically in a post in August of this year.
 "I hope you, too, will resign when your name is called."